phx-nz/py-ttw-day-4/README.rst

 `src/data/profiles.json <./src/data/profiles.json>`_.
 Tomorrow we'll turn this into a proper database 😇

-There are also two functions in `src/services/profile.py <./src/services/profile.py>`_ that you can use to read and write profile data, respectively.
+There are also two methods in `src/services/profile.py <./src/services/profile.py>`_ that you can use to read and write profile data, respectively.

 .. tip::